 Sounds a bit like yourself, right?
 Let your battery ease into things.

 Store Your Battery In Mild Temperatures

-Now, this is something you won’t have perfect control over depending upon where you keep your battery.
+Now, this is something you won’t have perfect control over depending on where you keep your battery.
 But it’s still important to know the ideal temperature for battery storage.
-That range is between 32 degrees fahrenheit and 80 degrees fahrenheit, but that doesn’t mean your lithium batteries won’t function beyond those temperatures.
+That range is between 32 degrees Fahrenheit and 80 degrees Fahrenheit, but that doesn’t mean your lithium batteries won’t function beyond those temperatures.
 They will, but with lesser capacity.
 You may notice that they lose their charge quicker than normal.

 Charge Your Battery Often